ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 * Add back any missing Security Onion packages:
 `sudo apt-get install securityonion-iso syslog-ng-core`
 IMPORTANT!
-If you receive a prompt regarding syslog-ng.conf, press N to keep your current copy.
+If you receive a prompt regarding syslog-ng.conf, press N to keep your currently-installed version.
 If you didn't install from our ISO and instead installed from your preferred flavor of Ubuntu and added our PPA and packages, then you don't necessarily need to install the securityonion-iso metapackage.
 In the command above, you can replace securityonion-iso with the same Security Onion metapackage(s) you originally installed (securityonion-server, securityonion-sensor, securityonion-elsa, securityonion-all, etc).

 * Remove any unnecessary packages: